thenickdude/snap-to-s3/Readme.md

 General options

+  --help                 Show this page

   --tag name             Name of tag you have used to mark snapshots for migration, and to mark
-                              created EBS temporary volumes (default: snap-to-s3) --bucket name               S3 bucket to upload to (required) --mount-point path          Temporary volumes will be mounted here, created if it doesn't already exist (default: /mnt) --upload-streams num        Number of simultaneous streams to send to S3 (increases upload speed and memory usage, default: 4) --compression-level level   LZ4 compression level (1-9, default: 1) --dd                        Use dd to create a raw image of the entire volume, instead of tarring up the files of each partition --keep-temp-volumes         Don't delete temporary volumes after we're done with them --volume-type type          Volume type to use for temporary EBS volumes (suggest standard or gp2,
+                         created EBS temporary volumes (default: snap-to-s3) --bucket name          S3 bucket to upload to (required) --mount-point path     Temporary volumes will be mounted here, created if it doesn't already exist (default: /mnt) --keep-temp-volumes    Don't delete temporary volumes after we're done with them --volume-type type     Volume type to use for temporary EBS volumes (suggest standard or gp2,
                          default: standard)
 ```

 ## Performance